IOHprofiler/IOHprofiler.github.io/IOHexperimenter/Tutorials/Adding-Functions.md

 };
 ```

-If you want to register your problem by `problem_name` and add it into a suite, please add functions creating instance as following codes.
+If you want to register your problem using `problem_name` and add it into a suite, please add functions for creating instances as following codes.
 ```cpp
 static OneMax * createInstance() {
   return new OneMax();